Canton, Massachusetts: Transportation

-Interstates 93, 95, and Massachusetts Route 128 diverge in Canton.
+Interstates 93, 95, US Route 1 and Massachusetts Route 128 diverge in Canton.
 I-93 goes east, then north into Boston, from which it continues north into New Hampshire.
 I-95 is locally a beltway that skirts Boston to the west, continues circling Boston until it is north of the city, then goes north through New Hampshire and ends in Maine.
 South of Canton, it leads to Providence, Rhode Island, Connecticut, New York City, Washington, D.C. and ultimately to Miami, Florida.

 Route 138 has a cloverleaf interchange with Route 93 in Canton near Great Blue Hill.
 From Canton, it goes north into Milton, then enters Boston in the Mattapan section.
-South of Canton, it travels to Stoughton, continuing into Rhode Island, through Newport and ending in southwest RI.
+South of Canton, it travels to Stoughton, continuing into Rhode Island, through Newport and ending in southwestern RI.

 Route 24 is a divided, limited-access highway that originates at Route 93 in Randolph, just east of Canton.
 From there, it goes south through the easternmost corner of Canton, running roughly parallel to Route 138 as far as Portsmouth, Rhode Island.

 MBTA commuter rail trains on the Providence/Stoughton Line pass through Canton.
 Some stop at Canton Junction.
 This line crosses the Neponset River on the Canton Viaduct, a prominent local landmark.
 Route 128 Station in neighboring Westwood also carries many Canton commuters into Boston.
 Amtrak trains (including the Acela Express high-speed trains) also stop at Route 128, but pass through Canton without stopping.
-Of note, on March 25, 2008 a runaway box car crashed into a MBTA train at Canton Junction station injuring 150 people on board.
+Of note, on March 25, 2008, a runaway box car crashed into a MBTA train at Canton Junction station injuring 150 people on board.

 Another line branches into Stoughton, stopping at Canton Center.

 Bus service is available to Mattapan Station in the MBTA system.

 Canton once had an airfield, but it closed down in 1970.
 Norwood Memorial Airport is the closest airport to Canton.
 For scheduled air service, residents go to Boston's Logan International Airport or to T. F. Green Airport in Rhode Island.